mattpap/masters-thesis/sphinx/src/groebner.rst

 module are listed, among other, as *Google Summer of Code* proposals at [SymPyGSoC2010]_.

-Currently the most promising approach for improving the Buchberger algorithm is SymPy, which is scheduled for implementation in near future, is algorithm F5 due to Jean Charles Faugère (see [Faugere2002f5]_).
+Currently the most promising approach for improving the Buchberger algorithm is SymPy, which is scheduled for implementation in near future, is algorithm F5 due to Jean Charles Faugère (see [Faugere2002f5]_ and [Stegers2006f5]_).
 The algorithm has the same structure as Buchberger algorithm, however it utilizes a very powerful criteria for elimination of useless critical pairs, significantly reducing the number of required polynomial divisions.
 In practical cases there are *no* reductions to zero in F5 algorithm.
-Reductions to zero may happen in certain situations, however, their number is still less than in any other algorithm for computing |groebner|
+Reductions to zero may happen in certain situations, however, their number is still less than in any other algorithm for computing |groebner| bases.
-bases.
 Thus F5 is considered to be at least one order of magnitude faster than the fastest algorithm previously available.

 Notes on the internal implementation
 ====================================

+..
+TODO: write this

 As SymPy is implemented in